lejenome/dotfiles/README.md

   secure data, create your own dotfiles
 * Some dotfiles needs some extra apps/daemons to be installed

+NOTE: I have added dotfiles.sh script to made it easier to sync and check status of dotfiles. tweak config files dotfile-{home,etc}.list to matches your needs before using the script

 LICENCE and CREDITS
 =========